wordofwarning/wordofwarning.org/current/2019-springsummer/100/index.md

 rootpath: "../../../"

 # ABOUT THE SHOW - GENERIC
-artist: "We are One Hundred" # the name of the artist or company
+artist: "Will Dickie" # the name of the artist or company
-show: "So we're having a party!" # the name of the show
+show: "The Rave Space" # the name of the show
-artist_size: 2
+artist_size: 1
-show_size: 3
+show_size: 2
 header_image: "header_dickie.jpg"
-season: "100th event 2|2019"
+season: "Will Dickie 28|2|2019"

 # ABOUT THE SHOW - LAYOUT
 # artist_size: 1 # optional - size of artist name 1-5.
 Default is 1.
 Set longer names to lower values